 Congratulations, you made it to Sydney!

 Some of you would have been to Sydney before, and others of you will be here for your first time.
 This will shape your experience and determine what you want to do in Sydney.
-Check out this guide to Sydney if you need more info, but otherwise, here are my top picks for what to do in Sydney.
+Check out this guide to Sydney if you need more info, or these instagrammable spots in and around Sydney for some inspiration.
+Otherwise, here are my top picks for what to do in Sydney.
 See them in any order you please.

 - Bondi Beach